Mellon College of Science

 University Student-Defined Majors

 With a well-thought proposal, you may be able to pursue a major you have designed to meet your particular interests and goals.
 Please see the catalog section on Student-Defined Majors.
+MCS students wishing to pursue a student-defined major should contact the MCS Associate Dean for Undergraduate Affairs.

 General Education Requirements